inovex/elements/packages/elements/src/components/ino-dialog/readme.md

 The ino-dialog component displays a modal window that can be used to display additional information or notify the user.
 It is based on the mdc-dialog and is fully customizable.
 The styling of a dialog's content must be provided by users.

+#### Usage Notes

+- **Child Component Layout Issues**: If elements like ripples or labels in the `ino-dialog` are mispositioned or incorrectly sized, it may indicate that child components are being rendered before the dialog is fully open.
+- **Rendering After Dialog Opens**: To prevent layout issues, render sensitive child components (e.g. `ino-icon-button`) only after the `dialogOpen` event has fired.

 ## Properties

 | Property      | Attribute     | Description                                                                                                                                                            | Type                        | Default     |